The best affordable luxury riads in Marrakech

 Unique feature: they also offers cooking classes right here in the riad, and you get to eat your creations afterwards!

 If you’re searching for calm in the craziness that is Marrakech, then check into Riad Vanilla Sma.
 It’s a small and friendly riad hidden down an unassuming medina alleyway, near enough to walk to all the tourist sights, but far from the noise and chaos.
+The neighbourhood is residential, so it’s a great taste of real life in the old city.
+Rooms are fresh and modern, and as with most city riads, the home cooked food is far better than anything you’ll find in a restaurant.

 Best for: small groups of friends who fancy sharing a few bottles of wine whilst chatting the night away on the terrace under the stars.